ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 ##### Two modes: working & asleep

-`[<lernact-rd>]`It is good to create a development plan for a program that is expected to be large.
-The most powerful technique is `[<cept>]`_decomposition_, the breaking up of a large task into smaller pieces, each one of them as independent from the others as possible.
+It is good to create a development plan for a program that is expected to be large.
+The most powerful technique is _decomposition_, the breaking up of a large task into smaller pieces, each one of them as independent from the others as possible.
 In a previous Step, we saw some sub-programs of the large target program, namely the `coding()`, `rain()`, and `freqBars()` functions, each encapsulating an independent simulation.
-So, we have actually already made steps toward decomposing the large program, specifically by taking a `[<cept>]`_bottom-up_ approach, in which we first build the small consituent pieces, which we will put together later.
+So, we have actually already made steps toward decomposing the large program, specifically by taking a _bottom-up_ approach, in which we first build the small consituent pieces, which we will put together later.

-From the opposite direction, in what we can call `[<cept>]`_top-down_ approach, the high-level structure of the program is that it has _two mutually exclusive modes_, "working" and "asleep", which have no program behavior in common.
+From the opposite direction, in what we can call _top-down_ approach, the high-level structure of the program is that it has _two mutually exclusive modes_, "working" and "asleep", which have no program behavior in common.
 Such a case is ideal for a small `enum` class, which creates a type of _named_ elements, as in the following example:
 ```javascript
 // Example 4.1.1